dhairs/College-Notes/Fall 2023 Semester/CS 311 - Discrete Math/L01/Proofs Using Basic Equivalences.md

-We can use the [[Basic Equivalences.md|basic equivalences]] to develop proofs as an alternative to using truth tables.
+We can use the [[Basic Equivalences|basic equivalences]] to develop proofs as an alternative to using truth tables.

 _Note:_ Always place your performed equivalence on a new line, with the name of the equivalence in sideways carrots (<>)